drforr/Perl-Mogrify/README.md

 # DESCRIPTION

-Perl::Mogrify is an extensible framework for transforming Perl5 code into Perl6.
+Perl::ToPerl6 is an extensible framework for transforming Perl5 code into Perl6.
 The framework owes a great deal to Jeffrey Thalmer and Perl::Critic, inasmuch as the source was almost completely cribbed from there.
 Any remaining bugs are my fault, however.

-This is meant to be extenible so that others can create their own Perl5 to Perl6 custom transformation modules and add the to the Perl::Mogrify::Transformer namespace.
+This is meant to be extenible so that others can create their own Perl5 to Perl6 custom transformation modules and add the to the Perl::ToPerl6::Transformer namespace.

 The existing modules are the result of taking existing perl5 code and